tlenz88/ChIPPy/utils/README.md

     --distance [-d]: Integer indicating length of 5' and 3' regions to plot.
 By default, only the coding region for the plotted genes is used.

     --ymax [-y]--If argument is provided, all chromosome plots will use the maximum y-value for the entire binned dataset.
 If not provided, each chromosome will use the maximum value for that chromosome.

-## ChIPPeaks.sh

-Peak calling is performed using ```macs2 callpeak```.
-The ```q-value [-q]``` is set at 0.05 and ```genome size [-g]``` is determined automatically.
-If the data is paired-end, the format of the input will be set to ```-f BEDPE``` so that the insert size of pairs is used to build fragment pileup.
-The choice of peak calling algorithm--broad or narrow--is also determined automatically based on the input bam file being analyzed.
-Broad peak calling is performed for histone modifications, whereas narrow peak calling is for transcription factors.
-If no peaks are called using the default ```--mfold``` parameter, ```macs2 callpeak``` will be repeatedly run using a decreasing lower limit for model building until enough peaks are found to build the shifting model or until the lower limit reaches 1.
-See the [github repo](https://github.com/macs3-project/MACS) for more details.